Last Updated on October 3, 2022 by Thalia

 The challenge was created by a clothing brand.

 They based the entire thing on a personal study they did on an ambitious group of people that are the most successful in their industries.
-They noted down the most common healthy traits and turned them into an everyday lifestyle challenge for people to follow.
+They noted down the most common healthy traits and turned them into a daily lifestyle challenge for people to follow.

 Not exactly backed by science.